Skip to main content

 Geology

 The park's geology is dominated by the Principal Cordillera of the Andes, formed by the subduction of the Nazca Plate beneath the South American Plate over the past 25 million years.
 The high peaks, including Tupungato (6,570 m) and Marmolejo (6,108 m), are composed of Mesozoic marine sediments and volcanic rocks deformed and uplifted during multiple Andean tectonic phases.
-The glacial systems include the San Francisco, Juncal, and Olivares glaciers, among the largest in central Chile.
-These glaciers sculpted the U-shaped valleys now occupied by the Maipo and Mapocho river headwaters.
+[1] The glacial systems include 368 glaciers covering approximately 20,850 hectares, among them the San Francisco, Juncal Sur, Olivares, and Azufre glaciers.
+[2] These glaciers sculpted the U-shaped valleys now occupied by the Olivares and Colorado river headwaters.
 Extensive moraine fields, glacial lakes, and periglacial rock glaciers (permafrost-cemented debris) record the retreat of glaciers since the Last Glacial Maximum approximately 18,000 years ago.
 Current glacier retreat rates are among the fastest documented in South America.

 Climate And Weather

 The climate of Glaciares de Santiago is semi-arid at lower elevations and polar at summit altitudes.
 Annual precipitation in the valleys averages 300–500 mm, falling almost exclusively as snow between May and September.
 The high-altitude zone receives additional snowfall and experiences year-round freezing temperatures above 4,500 m.
 Summer daytime temperatures at 3,000 m can reach 20°C, but nights drop to −5°C or lower even in January.
 Intense solar radiation at altitude makes UV protection essential.
-Strong Andean winds—locally called viento blanco—can generate dangerous whiteout conditions on the high terrain.
+Strong Andean winds — locally called viento blanco — can generate dangerous whiteout conditions on the high terrain.
 Winter access is entirely snow-dependent and requires mountaineering equipment.
-Climate change has reduced winter snowpack by approximately 30% since the 1980s, significantly reducing glacial mass balance.
+Climate change has significantly reduced winter snowpack and glacial mass in the Santiago cordillera in recent decades.

 Human History

 The high Andes east of Santiago have been traversed since pre-Columbian times.
-The Inca Empire (Tawantinsuyu) used the Paso del Maipo and adjacent high routes for communication and ritual purposes, with evidence of Inca tambos (waystation shelters) and sacred summit shrines (apachetas) found at elevations exceeding 5,000 m.
+The Inca Empire (Tawantinsuyu) used high Andean routes for communication and ritual purposes, with evidence of Inca tambos (waystation shelters) and sacred summit shrines (apachetas) found at elevations exceeding 5,000 m.
 The Picunche people inhabited the western valleys and used the cordilleran passes seasonally for trade.
-Spanish colonial authorities established the Camino Real del Inca, adapting Inca road segments for mule-train transport between Chile and Argentina via the Paso de la Cumbre.
-European scientific expeditions, including Charles Darwin's transit of the Andes via the Portillo pass in 1835, documented the glacial landscapes.
-Ski resorts on the western slopes—Valle Nevado, La Parva, El Colorado—developed in the mid-20th century, bringing modern infrastructure and tourism.
+Spanish colonial authorities adapted Inca road segments for mule-train transport between Chile and Argentina via high mountain passes.
+European scientific expeditions, including Charles Darwin's transit of the Andes in 1835, documented the glacial landscapes.
+Ski resorts on the western slopes — Valle Nevado, La Parva, El Colorado — developed in the mid-20th century, bringing modern infrastructure and tourism.

 Park History